Henry McLeish: Post-premiership

+Public image and legacy

+McLeish's close working relationship with inaugural first minister Donald Dewar meant that, at the time of Dewar's death, McLeish was regarded by many in the Press as Dewar's continuity candidate.
+A 2000 feature in The Economist described him variably as both "Labour's next most experienced politician" and "too keen to be his [Dewar's] deputy for Mr Dewar's liking".

+The same article portrayed McLeish as having a distant relationship with Labour's leader in London, Tony Blair, but with a reputation for being a "moderniser" given his work alongside Donald Dewar in securing devolution.
+His work on the foundational Devolution Bill secured him the nickname of "Mr. Devolution" in parliament.

+In contrast to "Dewar's gregariousness", however, The Economist described McLeish as "a bit of a loner" within the Scottish Parliament, "keeping his head down when there is trouble".
+The Scotsman described him as a "hard grafter", commenting in length on his former career as a footballer.

+Despite denying intentional wrongdoing, McLeish's short tenure and rapid departure from office amid scandal likely dampened his public legacy.
+His successor, Jack McConnell, appeared keen "to remove the influence of … Henry McLeish" from the Scottish Government by sacking most of his ministerial appointees within days of entering office.

+Since resigning as an MSP in 2003, McLeish has kept an active profile within Scotland's print media, writing on politics for The Scotsman, The Herald, and The National.

 Political views

 Scottish devolution

 As a strong devolutionist, he was one of the original signatories of the claim of right at the inaugural meeting of the 1989 Scottish constitutional convention which paved the way for devolution.

 Scottish nationalism

 In the run up to the referendum on Scottish independence on 18 September 2014, there was much media and public speculation towards whether McLeish backed a "No" vote to remain within the United Kingdom, or whether he supported a "Yes" vote in order to create an independent separate sovereign Scotland.

 Speculation from the public came from media articles in which McLeish was reported to be talking negatively about the prospect of a "No" vote to remain within the union, but was later reported as stating it would be "near impossible" to vote Yes in the referendum.

 Following the 2016 UK referendum on EU membership, in which the majority of the United Kingdom voted to leave the European Union, but the majority of the Scottish electorate voted to remain in the EU, McLeish has since claimed that he would support and campaign for an independent Scottish sovereign state and campaign for it to be a fully functioning member and participate fully within the European Union despite Brexit.
 In September 2021, he reiterated that he would support independence if the union was not reformed.